noahbuscher/toy-json-parser/README.md

-# (Yet Another) Toy Parser
+# (Yet Another) Toy JSON Parser

 `./src/parser.ts` is a **toy** JSON parser built in Typescript to educate myself a bit better on how lexers (tokenizers) and parsers work.
 I thought JSON would be easy enough as the spec is relatively small.

 Please do not rely on this library.
-It's not fully to spec.
+It's not fully to [spec](https://www.rfc-editor.org/rfc/rfc8259).

 ### Use